 When considering packaging for your products, there are a couple of different options you can choose from.
 We naturally advocate cardboard packaging as the eco-friendly option for your eBay packing boxes.

 If you decide to choose cardboard boxes, there is a large variety of options available on the market so you can be guaranteed to find a solution that works for any product.
 Ensuring products reach their new owners in perfect condition is paramount, especially if you want them to reorder in the future

 Our box finder tool may be a useful resource for you to find boxes that suit your products, and you may wish to consider buying boxes in bulk which is not only cost-effective but elevates the risk of running out, particularly in peak sale times.

 Once you have worked out your packaging, you need to think about shipping.
 Which postal service you will choose to use and how much will it cost to ship?

 For many eBay users, offering free shipping is an added incentive to buy from a particular user.
 So, if it’s a possible offering for you, it might be worth it.

 For more detailed information, read our ultimate guide on postage for eBay sellers.

 7. Selling Tools

-Turbo Lister is ideal for prepping your listings early and uploading in one go.
-There are also other tools available which may be useful.
+Turbo Lister is ideal for prepping your listings early and uploading them in one go.
+There are also other tools available that may be useful.